 The hotel also gave me this really lovely book to read (So long a letter by Mariama Ba) which I devoured in a single sitting.

-We wrapped up our stay in Benin Republic with a late breakfast before heading to the Benin-Togo border at Hillacondji.
+We wrapped up our stay in the Benin Republic with a late breakfast before heading to the Benin-Togo border at Hillacondji to continue our journey from Lagos to Ghana by road.

 From the border, we took a shared taxi into Cotonou and dropped off at the last stop.
 (I think it was Tokpa market but we stopped in a different park)